About the PE and sport premium

 The PE and sport premium digital reporting tool

 From July 2025, all schools must complete the digital reporting form.
 The digital form outlines how the school has used its PE and sport premium and the impact it has had on achieving the aims and objectives of the funding.
-The DfE will provide separate guidance to support schools with the completion of the digital form.
+The DfE has provided separate guidance to support schools with the completion of the digital form here.
+The DfE has also produced a suite of walkthrough videos for each of the four forms which you can access here.

 Planning your PE and sport premium spend